cortexproject/cortex/docs/configuration/arguments.md

 Duration arguments should be specified with a unit like `5s` or `3h`.
 Valid time units are "ms", "s", "m", "h".

-**Warning: some of the following config options apply only to chunks storage, which has been deprecated.
-You're encouraged to use the [blocks storage](../blocks-storage/_index.md).**

 ## Querier

 - `-querier.max-concurrent`

    The maximum number of top-level PromQL queries that will execute at the same time, per querier process.
    If using the query frontend, this should be set to at least (`-querier.worker-parallelism` * number of query frontend replicas).
 Otherwise queries may queue in the queriers and not the frontend, which will affect QoS.
 Alternatively, consider using `-querier.worker-match-max-concurrent` to force worker parallelism to match `-querier.max-concurrent`.

-- `-querier.query-parallelism`

-   This refers to database queries against the store when running the deprecated Cortex chunks storage (e.g. Bigtable or DynamoDB).
-This is the max subqueries run in parallel per higher-level query.

 - `-querier.timeout`